 2. Fully Assess the Turnkey Provider

-Another important consideration for being successful with turnkey investing is the credibility and track record of the turnkey provider.
+To be successful with turnkey investing, it is important to research and verify the credibility and track record of the turnkey provider.
 Not all turnkey real estate companies offer the same level of service or quality of properties.
 It’s vital to conduct your due diligence by reviewing the provider’s history, customer testimonials, and any available case studies.

 A reputable turnkey company should have a proven track record of successful property renovations or new-build construction, tenant placements, and ongoing management.
 They should also be transparent about their fees, services, and the condition of the properties they offer.
 Be very cautious if the team you are considering is not forthcoming with any of this information.